 - ❖ Stay indoors.
 Keep children indoors.
 If air conditioning is not available, stay on the lowest floor out of the sunshine. - Drink plenty of water regularly - ❖ People with medical conditions should consult a doctor before increasing liquid intake - ❖ Dress in loose fitting, lightweight and light-colored clothes; cover as much skin as possible - ❖ Avoid too much sunshine and use sunscreen with a high SPF rating - ❖ Avoid extreme temperature changes.
-A cool shower immediately after coming in from the heat can result in hypothermia. - Reduce, eliminate or reschedule strenuous activities. - Get plenty of rest to allow your natural "cooling system" to work

-What type of activities do you have planned for children when they stay indoors due to extreme heat?
+A cool shower immediately after coming in from the heat can result in hypothermia. - Reduce, eliminate or reschedule strenuous activities. - Get plenty of rest to allow your natural "cooling system" to work for chi type of activities do you have ildren when they stay indoors ne heat? -